MAIASP. 2021. No. 13

 number, the horses and chariot warriors equipment manufacturing required the

-the number of chariots served as a state power yardstick in ancient China.
+chariots served as a state power yardstick in ancient China.
+All

-All these preliminary observations and conclusions are consistent with
+these preliminary observations and conclusions are consistent with indirect

-indirect information from Chinese historical sources about the developed
+information from Chinese historical sources about the developed horse

 their special relationship with the Qin kingdom and possibly the early state